 My wife and I were invited to come and share about the work we do in New York City through our Church—Calvary Baptist Church, to engage the city and reach Muslim communities.
 The New York Metro area has one of the largest Muslim community in the United States, and since 9/11 Calvary has had a loud voice of embracing Muslims with truth and love.
 Calvary is perhaps the only church that has a strategic ministry to Muslims in New York City.
 The senior pastor at Calvary is by far one of the most excellent preachers in its history, and led the church through the grief of 9/11 and preached love, mercy and compassion towards our Muslim neighbors while condemning extremism.

-The question that everyone has, whether they are from a populous city like New York, or a typical Mississippi town of a few thousands like Weir, is “Should we love Muslims?” after all, they are the ones who are killing and taking over the world.
-“Look at Al-Qaeda, and ISIS” one said to support her argument.
-“Yes, but most Muslims are not Al-Qaeda or ISIS” I said.
-“Al-Qaeda and ISIS have kill more Muslims than Christians, in fact” I said, presented my argument with a fact largely unknown in the West.
+The question that everyone has, whether they are from a populous city like New York, or a typical Mississippi town of a few thousands like Weir, is “Should we love Muslims?”
+After all, they are the ones who are killing and taking over the world.
+“Look at Al-Qaeda, and ISIS,” one said to support her argument.
+“Yes, but most Muslims are not Al-Qaeda or ISIS,” I said.
+“Al-Qaeda and ISIS have killed more Muslims than Christians, in fact,” I said, a fact largely unknown in the West.